 Anthony averaged 20.7 points and 9.8 rebounds per game on 47.6 percent three-point shooting.
 After the game, Anthony declared for the NBA Draft, being taken third by the Denver Nuggets.
 The rest is history.

 Maybe the most successful in the NCAA tournament out of all Thunder players.
 Brewer was apart of the back-to-back championships Florida had in 2006 and 2007.
 Coach by Thunder head man, Billy Donovan, Brewer and the Florida Gators lost just 11 games over the two championship seasons.

 In 2006, Brewer helped Florida win their school’s first banner as the Gators beat the UCLA Bruins 73-57.
 No, Russell Westbrook didn’t play in this game.
 Brewer had 11 points and seven rebounds in the win over UCLA.

 In 2007, Brewer led the Gators to their second consecutive National Championship.
 Brewer and the Gators beat Ohio State in a game that wasn’t nearly as close as the score indicated.
 Something about Florida playing Big 10 teams in title games.
 Brewer scored 13 points and grabbed eight rebounds.
 This game involved eight NBA players, five on Florida and three on Ohio State.
 Brewer was named the Most Outstanding Player of the tournament.

 Brewer averaged 15.9 points and almost seven rebounds per game as a senior.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!